authzed/docs/docs/reference/schema-lang.md

 }
 ```

-To be made public, the wildcard relationship would be written linking the specific document to *all* users:
+To be made public, the wildcard relationship would be written linking the specific document to *any* user:

 ```relationship
 sysprefix/resource:someresource viewer sysprefix/user:*